Animal welfare in New Zealand: Animal welfare issues

+Agricultural imports

+Many New Zealand animal welfare standards do not apply to imports, including prohibitions on battery cages, gestation crates, and mulesing.
+A 2024 report by Animal Policy International and the New Zealand SPCA found that all of New Zealand's imported wool, 90% of pork, 80% of liquid eggs, and 70% of fish come from countries that allow practices that are prohibited in New Zealand.

+As of 2023, two-thirds of pork eaten in New Zealand is imported from countries with lower pig welfare standards, such as the United States and Canada, who can accordingly produce it more cheaply.

 Animal research

 Animal research is regulated by the Animal Welfare Act 1999 and organisations using animals must follow an approved code of ethical conduct.
 This sets out the policies and procedures that need to be adopted and followed by the organisation and its animal ethics committee (AEC).
 Every project must be approved and monitored by an AEC which includes lay members.

 Companion animals

-In 2009, a Tongan man living in New Zealand cooked his dog in his back yard, which prompted calls to ban the practice, but this did not happen.
+After a Tongan man living in New Zealand cooked his dog in his back yard in 2009, calls were made to ban the practice, but this did not happen.

 Livestock transportation

 On 14 April 2021, the Government of New Zealand announced that, in order to raise animal welfare standards, it had decided to phase out the export of livestock by sea by 2023 after a transition period of up to two years.
 It was the first country in history to do so; activists called on Australia and other states to follow suit.